 Range includes but is not limited to – type of property needed or wanted, timeframes, financial situation.

-3.2 Process tenancy application forms of prospective tenants including relevant checks in accordance with organisational practice and legislative requirements.
+3.2 Explain a process tenancy application forms of prospective tenants including relevant checks in accordance with organisational practice and legislative requirements.

-Range includes but is not limited to – reference checks, credit checks, tribunal orders, validation of completed application form.
+Range includes but is not limited to – reference checks, credit checks, tribunal orders, validation of completed application form, timing of application, timeframe of response to tenants.

-3.3 Communicate with a landlord regarding proposed tenants and obtain approval of tenant selection in accordance with organisational practice.
+3.3 Communicate with a landlord regarding proposed tenants, provide referred applicants, and obtain approval of tenant selection in accordance with organisational practice, Management Authority, and the Humans Right Act 1993.

 3.4 Explain the purpose of communicating with prospective tenants regarding the outcome of application.